samwong21/Data-Res-Aview/README.md

 - `dashboard.py`:  Main entry point of the Streamlit app.
 - pages/                 # Folder containing subpages
   - .py ...               # Subpages end in .py

-## Contributing

-[TODO: Provide guidelines for others to contribute to your project if applicable].

 ## License